by Tanya Metaksa

 Worman, et al. v.
 Charles D. Baker, et al: Since Massachusetts has banned so-called “assault weapons” but since 1998 has allowed similar firearms to be sold and transferred thus becoming “Massachusetts Compliant Firearms,” but in 2016 Attorney General Maura Healey redefined the phrase “copies or duplicates” and expanded the “assault weapons” prohibition to include “Massachusetts Compliant Firearms,” and criminalized the transfer of tens of thousands of such firearms.
 The lawsuit is arguing that the MA law on “assault weapons” violated the Second Amendment and that Healey’s definition denies the plaintiffs due process of law.
 During the week of Feb.
 6 the Attorney General’s office sought and extension on responding to the complaint.

 In 2017 Republicans will continue to control over 2/3 of the 99 legislative houses.
-Additionally 25 of the states not only have a Republican legislature, but a Republican governor as well.
-Only the states of HI, CA, OR, CT, and RI have a Democratic governor and Democratic controlled legislature.
-Virginia, Utah and New Mexico have adjourned as of March 20, 2017.
+Additionally 25 of the states not only have a Republican legislature, but a Republican governor as well, while only the states of HI, CA, OR, CT, and RI have a Democratic governor and Democratic controlled legislature.
+Georgia, Idaho, Maryland, New Mexico, Utah and Virginia have adjourned as of April 5, 2017.

 SB24, a bill allowing permitless concealed carry, has passed the Senate Judiciary Committee 6-3 and now will be considered on the Senate floor.
 HB414, the companion bills to SB24 was introduced.
 SB2, a clarification of Alabama’s preemption law, has been introduced.